-Chances are if you didn’t find out about the fake car insurance policy until you filed a claim for an accident, then you’ll likely be stuck with the costs.
-If the accident was your fault, realize that you will be faced with the bill for the other vehicle’s damages and the other driver’s injuries.
-You may also be hit with fines for not having legitimate car insurance if your state requires it.
+Chances are if you didn’t find out about the fake car insurance policy until you filed a claim for an accident, then you’ll be stuck with the costs.
+You may also be hit with a penalty for driving without insurance.

 - Get Real Coverage ASAP

 Get the coverage you need right away.
 You may face higher rates if you were uninsured for a period of time.

 Report fraudulent policies to your state insurance department.
 Not only will you be helping protect others from the same fate, but you’ll likely receive helpful advice for your situation.